Dear readers of ADxS.org, please forgive the disruption.

 • D-cycloserine (antibiotic, 500 mg/day)10

 In our understanding, a distinction must be made between melancholic (endogenous) depression and atypical depression.
-Since melancholic depression (like ADHD-I) is typically characterized by an exaggerated cortisol response to acute stress, whereas atypical depression (like ADHD-HI) often shows a flattened cortisol stress response, according to our hypothesis, corresponding type-specific GABA/glutamate imbalances could exist at the same time.
-Melancholic depression and ADHD-I could, according to our hypothesis, correlate with GABA deficiency and glutamate excess, whereas atypical depression and ADHD-HI could be characterized by GABA excess and glutamate deficiency.
+Since melancholic depression (such as ADHD-I) is typically characterized by an excessive cortisol response to acute stress, while atypical depression (such as ADHD-HI) often shows a flattened cortisol stress response, we hypothesize that there could be corresponding type-specific GABA/glutamate imbalances at the same time.
+Melancholic depression and ADHD-I could, according to our hypothesis, correlate with a GABA deficiency and glutamate excess, while atypical depression and ADHD-HI could be characterized by a GABA excess and glutamate deficiency.

 5.2.
 Schizophrenia and glutamate